slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*

+> *'A mistake repeated more than once is a decision.' -- Paulo Coelho*

+### On mental models

 > *'All models are wrong but some are useful.' -- George Box*

-### On mental models

 > *'A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one.' -- Joan Robinson*

 All models are wrong.

 The practical question is how wrong do they have to be to not be useful.
-Our world runs on the functional, not the perfect.
 This is what a mental model is – a functional tool.
 If you don't understand his limitations, you don't understand the model.

 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski*